gneverov/circuitpython/README.md

 - `network_cyw43`: This subcomponent of the network module still exists as a way to configure the cyw43 network device (e.g., tell it which wifi network to connect to).
 The wifi scan method has be updated to use FreeRTOS instead of polling.

-- `os`: The MicroPython VFS implementation is moved to the C layer as an add-on [library](/ports/rp2/newlib/README.md) to newlib-nano.
+- `os`: The MicroPython VFS implementation is moved to the C layer as an add-on [library](/ports/rp2/newlib/README.md) to Picolibc.
 This allows interoperation of the filesystem between MicroPython and C, including the mounting of block devices, and redirecting stdio through character devices.
 This module also contains the dynamic linking API and other functionality from the base C library.

 - `select`: The select module is rewritten to use FreeRTOS.
 It exposes a class called `Selector` which is basically a CPython-compatible [`selectors.EpollSelector`](https://docs.python.org/3/library/selectors.html?highlight=selector#selectors.BaseSelector) class.
 Under the hood, the select module implements a design similar to Linux [epoll](https://linux.die.net/man/4/epoll).
 In particular, MicroPython streams are extended with a POLL_CTL ioctl, which has similar behavior to Linux's [epoll_ctl](https://linux.die.net/man/2/epoll_ctl) syscall.
 The selector is a crucial part of any asyncio implementation.
 At its heart, an asyncio event loop will contain a selector to bring about IO concurrency between tasks.